Dense 3D Face Correspondence: Dense 3D Face Correspondence

-Keypoints signify areas that are non-symmetric on geodesic patches along the edges of triangulation connectivity in each iteration.
-After a few iterations, most keypoints on the face are detected and either accepted as corresponding points after feature matching or discarded.
-However, there are still areas on the 3D faces where correspondence has not been established because of the lack of keypoints.
-These surfaces are either symmetric or devoid of high curvatures.
-A simple approach to establish dense correspondence in these areas would be to sample them uniformly across the complete dataset.
-Such an approach has been used in 2D by Munsell et al.~\cite{munsell2009} who pre-organized the shape instances based on a similarity measure and then established correspondence between pairs of shapes by mapping the points from the source instance to the target instance after minimizing a bending energy.
-However, in 3D faces this approach requires the portions of 3D faces to be planar or spherical (which is hardly the case) and hence would result in large correspondence errors.
+Keypoints, by their very definition concentrate around regions of high curvature/discrimination, such as the mouth, nose, and eyes.
+In this section we describe how we establish correspondences in more uniform regions where keypoints cannot be found.
+A simple approach to establish dense correspondence in these areas would be to sample them uniformly within triangles of the Delaunay triangulation.
+This approach has been used in 2D by Munsell et al.~\cite{munsell2009} who pre-organized the shape instances based on a similarity measure and then established correspondence between pairs of shapes by mapping the points from the source instance to the target instance after minimizing a bending energy.
+However, a uniform sampling in the triangle only results in uniform sampling on the face in planar regions.
+Instead, we adopt a sampling strategy that respects the underlying surface distances (geodesics) on each face.